FaiazS/Professional-Persona-AI-Assistant/README.md

 **Recruiters and hiring managers** often visit a candidate's portfolio or LinkedIn and wonder:

-> _“Can I get a quick, clear sense of who this person is?”_
+> _“Can I get a quick, clear sense of who this person is without manual inspection and much time consumption?”_

-Instead of reading through text, they can now **talk to me directly via my AI agent**.
+So instead of going through and reading text, they can now **talk to me directly via my AI agent**.
 This agent:

 - Is grounded on my professional summary and LinkedIn profile

-- Understands how to speak in a way that's appropriate for recruiters
+- Understands how to speak in a way that's appropriate

 - Can answer questions like: